YouTransactor-SAS/mPOS-SDK-Android/README.md

 The uCube lights up by pressing the "ON / OFF" button for three seconds.
 Once the device is on, the payment module can detect it, and initiate the payment process.
 The uCube switches off either by pressing the "ON / OFF" button or after X* minutes of inactivity (* X = OFF timeout).

-The uCube Touch can be lights up exactly like the uCube, but also by using ` connect`  method of the connexion manager.
+The uCube Touch can be lights up exactly like the uCube, but also by using ` connect`  method of the connection manager.
 When connection established, the SDK checks the terminal's state, if it 's power off, it turns it ON.

 #### 6.3 Update